ORTHObiologics

 What is involved with orthobiologics?

-At Cheltenham Podiatry, our podiatrists are trained in Orthobiologic treatments by leading international experts, ensuring safe, sterile and effective technique.
+At Cheltenham Podiatry, our podiatrists are trained in Orthobiologics.
+This is a growing field of regenerative medicine utilising proteins, cytokines, and other molecular structures from the body to allow the body to heal itself.
+Our podiatrists are trained by leading international experts, ensuring safe, sterile and effective technique.
 Additionally, Injections are delivered via precise ultrasound guidance.

 WHAT CONDITIONS CAN ORTHOBIOLOGICS HELP WITH?

 Orthobiologics can treat common conditions when other more conservative measures fail.
+Ligaments, tendons, muscles, nerves and joints.
+They can be used to delay joint replacements, or rather if a joint replacement is not suitable for an individual.
 They are delivered via ultrasound guided injections to ensure accuracy of placement.
 Conditions treated include:

 What Orthobiologic treatments do we offer?